Andrea Filippone now knows that the landscape shapes a lifestyle. But as a young architect, she didn’t always have that perspective.

 It was autumn 1994 when she first saw the abandoned barn brimming with old auto parts that eventually became Jardin de Buis.
 At the time, she was just looking for an affordable rural New Jersey property, knowing that she could salvage even the saddest structure.
 And the scene, including its six hardscrabble acres, was pitiful.
 Somehow, Andrea saw promise.

 For six long years, she worked on the structures in snatched moments between client projects, renovating the barn and creating attached living accommodations for her family.
 In 2000, she was ready to move in, even though one wall was still under construction.
-Perhaps fittingly, Andrea and her family had company their first night living on the site: A whole lot of flutter revealed that barn swallows were still sharing the space.
+Perhaps fittingly, Andrea and her family discovered they had company their first night living on the site: A whole lot of flutter revealed that barn swallows were still sharing the space.

 “I knew that lanterns, an old door, and the right hardware could immediately transform an interior,” she explains.
 “So how do you achieve that in the landscape?
 You find the right elements to furnish garden rooms.”

 Once you enter Andrea’s world, the whole scene plays into an epic journey unlike any other experience.
-Additional acreage has increased the property to a total of 26 with stone steps and gravel paths leading from antiques-strewn terraces to enclosed gardens.
+Additional acreage has increased the property to a total of 26, with stone steps and gravel paths leading from antiques-strewn terraces to enclosed gardens.
 Further structures are now layered beyond the original barn complex.
 Most notably, Andrea adopted orphan greenhouses and created a dramatic presentation horseshoeing around a central orangerie with a pool garden and a potager as part of the footprint.
-Muted paint colors, weathered corbels tucked into a corner, unfilled urns, it all feels wonderfully unstudied.
+Muted paint colors, weathered corbels tucked into a corner, and unfilled urns—it all feels wonderfully unstudied.
 “I want complete immersion,” she says.

 With stewardship being at the heart of Jardin de Buis, purely practical conditions spoke loudly in the design process as well.
 The enclosed spaces were created to shield the house in its windy location, and now they are essential to the design dialogue.
 “I resisted the urge to reveal everything all at once—which creates a sense of mystery,” says Andrea.

 Wandering from room to dramatic room makes you feel deeply ensconced in her retrospective world.
 Practical roots also anchor the plant selection.
-In a region heavily affected by browsing deer, Andrea needs shrubs that are impervious to those nibbling creatures—a situation that led her to a romance with boxwoods, which she studied, collected, and propagated to make favorite cultivars more readily available.
+In a region heavily affected by browsing deer, Andrea needed shrubs that are impervious to those nibbling creatures—a situation that led her to a romance with boxwoods, which she studied, collected, and propagated to make favorite cultivars more readily available.

 But it goes even deeper.
 A lot of what happens at Jardin de Buis is literally buried from sight in the soil below.
 Sustainability is a passion of both Andrea and her partner, Eric T. Fleisher, a horticulturist and soil scientist.
-Concern for the health of each component in the picture touches every aspect of the gardens.
+Concern for the health of each component touches every aspect of the gardens.

 “We do not create beauty in a vacuum,” Andrea explains.
 “It’s all part of the whole picture.
 This is an evolution.
 I want it to be dramatic, but it took time to be absorbed and assimilated into my land.
 Everything here is about feelings expressed through nature.”